 Plant and Equipment Deductions

-Plant and equipment deductions, also referred to the ATO as division 40, are used to calculate the depreciation rate for commercial building.
+Plant and equipment deductions, also referred to the ATO as division 40, are used to calculate the potential claim and depreciation rate for commercial building.
 As a tenant of a commercial building, there are many assets you may need to acquire for your business’s operation.
-With time, most of these assets experience wear and tear, and it is possible to calculate and claim the depreciation in their value.
-For the depreciation of a commercial building, you can claim assets such as:
+With time, most of these assets experience wear and tear, and it is possible to calculate and claim commercial property depreciation in their value.
+For the claim from depreciation of a commercial building, you can claim assets such as:

 - Computers and Software